 Product Specs

-Material | PVC |
+| Material | PVC |

-Additional items included | 3 inflatable water sleds |
+| Additional items included | Three inflatable water sleds |

-Recommended age range | 5 – 12 years |
+| Recommended age range | 5 to 12 years |

 Our Ratings

-Wahii World's Longest Backyard Waterslide
+Wahii World's 50-Foot Backyard Waterslide

-Best 50-Foot Slip ‘n Slide For Kids
+Best 50-Foot Slip ‘n Slide for Kids

 Pros